RodTol/Crossway/README.md

 User Interface.

 This project was developed following the principles of AGILE software developing and Test Driven Developing.
-Every part of the code was written on IntelliJ and Github was used as a version control system.
+Every part of the code was written on IntelliJ and GitHub was used as a version control system.
 Gradle was instead use for the testing.

 ### Rules of the game